link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ### Cgroups

-**Namespace** is still not enough to build containers because of no constraint on processes, they can compete with each other or consume resources inefficiently.
+**Namespaces** alone are not sufficient for building robust containers because they primarily provide isolation of *view* but not necessarily of *resource consumption*.
+Without constraints, processes could compete for system resources (CPU, memory, I/O) or one process could consume resources inefficiently, impacting others or the host.

-**Linux Kernel** adds a feature called **control groups (cgroups)**.
+The **Linux Kernel** includes a feature called **control groups (cgroups)** to address this.
-In brief, **cgroups** helps to limit the resource usage of a processes group: cpu, memory, network bandwidth...
+A cgroup can define limits for resources like CPU time, memory allocation, network bandwidth, and disk I/O.
-A group contains some processes and **cannot** use more resources than its limits.
+Processes associated with a cgroup **cannot** use more resources than the limits defined for that cgroup.

 ```d2
 OS {